sraisty/tmg-react/README.md

 ### Front-End

 #### Theme
-* For the style, we use the [Angle theme from wrapbootstrap.com](https://wrapbootstrap.com/theme/angle-bootstrap-admin-template-WB04HF123), react variation.
+* For the style, I used the [Angle theme from wrapbootstrap.com](https://wrapbootstrap.com/theme/angle-bootstrap-admin-template-WB04HF123), react variation.
 View the [preview here](http://themicon.co/theme/angle/v3.6/reactjs/).
 	* The help and support for this theme are very limited, but can be found in the comments on [THIS PAGE](https://wrapbootstrap.com/theme/angle-bootstrap-admin-template-WB04HF123/comments).
 * Meteor isn't playing nice with the SASS or SCSS files that are part of the Angle-React theme, so we are using LESS files that are taken from the Angle-Meteor-Angular theme.
 * The theme is based on [Twitter Bootstrap](http://getbootstrap.com).
 * [FontAwesome](http://fontawesome.com) is used as an icon font, as well as a few track & field specific icons from [flaticon](http://flaticon.com).

 #### LESS Files for Style
-* We are using LESS files for almost all the styles and are very rarely using CSS directly.
+* I am using LESS files for almost all the styles and are very rarely using CSS directly.

 	* Meteor automatically, behind the scenes, compiles all the less files it picks up into one big CSS file.
-This is invisible to us.
+This is invisible to me.

  	* In this app, Meteor automatically picks up (and compiles) the /client/main.less file, which in turn imports all the other .less files from /imports/styles.

 * Less files for bootstrap, fontawesome, etc.  are located in /imports/styles.
 Almost all these LESS files are from the purchased Angle Theme (see above).
-* To use Less instead of CSS, we need to add the Less Package to Meteor:
+* To use Less instead of CSS, I need to add the Less Package to Meteor:

 			$ meteor add less